michaelthatsit/mod/spacers/README.md

 > Works best with TPU.
 PLA/PETG is fine too.

-There are two reasons to print a spacer or several:
+Possible reasons to print a spacer or several:
 1) Your ball touches the shell while rolling.
 2) You want to use a smaller ball than the shell allows.
 3) Your particular ball doesn't work well even though the shell supports it's size.